The Golden Albatross vs. The Insurance Industry (Part 2): Annuity Valuation Case Study

 Calculating Your Pension’s Worth … Ain’t Like Dusting Crops

-For this post, I will examine the three key inputs in determining your pension’s worth.
-I will also examine some of the basic mathematical formulas used to calculate your pension’s worth.
+In this post, I will examine the three key inputs that determine your pension’s worth.
+I will also examine some basic mathematical formulas used to calculate your pension’s value.
 I will keep it simple because I am not a math genius by any means (liberal arts major here!), and more than likely you are going to use a pension calculator to make the calculations anyway.
 However, you should understand the inputs and formulas because like Han Solo said in Star Wars: A New Hope: Continue reading

 The Pension Series (Part 1): Pension Safety